Next Permanent Manchester United Manager Odds

 Southgate enjoyed a fairly lengthy spell at Middlesbrough which ended roughly ten years ago, with the Three Lions boss having made 160 appearances for the Teeside club as a player before being given the chance to manage the first team, although the club were relegated from the Premier League during his time there.

 Since then, Southgate has mainly been part of the English FA furniture and he assumed control of the Under-21 squad between 2013-2016 before being given the position of England senior team head coach following the untimely sacking of Sam Allardyce, with the FA initially making him caretaker boss before giving him the gig full-time.

-It’s a racing certainty that Southgate will remain in charge of the Three Lions until Euro 2020 and hope to enjoy success with a team who made it to the semi-final stage of the 2018 World Cup, although he might then be in a position to seek a new challenge and he’s certainly earned a reputation for improving young players and building a strong international team.
+It’s a certainty that 25/1 shot Southgate will remain in charge of the Three Lions until Euro 2020 and hope to enjoy success with a team who made it to the semi-final stage of the 2018 World Cup, although he might then be in a position to seek a new challenge and he’s certainly earned a reputation for improving young players and building a strong international team.

-|Bet £10, Get £30 in Free Bets||Claim Bonus||New customers only – Minimum deposit of £10 using deposit code 30F - A qualifying bet is a ‘real money’ stake of at least £10 placed on any sports market - Minimum odds of 1/2 (1.5) - Free bets credited upon qualifying bet settlement and expire after 7 days - Free bet stakes not included in returns - Deposit method and withdrawal restrictions apply & Full T&C’s apply|
+|Bet £10, Get £30 in Free Bets + £10 Casino Bonus||Claim Bonus||Minimum deposit of £10 using deposit code 30FB - A qualifying bet is a ‘real money’ stake of at least £10 placed on any sports market - Minimum odds of 1/2 (1.5) - Free bets credited upon qualifying bet settlement and expire after 7 days - Free bet stakes not included in returns - Casino Bonus must be claimed within 7 days • To withdraw bonus/related wins, wager bonus amount x40 within 14 days • Wagering req. vary by game • Withdrawal restrictions and Full T&C’s apply|